christopherney/SQPersist/README.md

 | -------- | ---- | ----- | ----- |
 +----------+------+-------+-------+
 ```
-The table will be create at the first initialization of your object (if the table not already exists) :
+The table will be created during the first initialization of your object (if the table not already exists) :
 ```
 Car *car1 = [Car SQPCreateEntity];
 ```

-Every object is identified by a unique identifier named ***objectID***.
+All objects are identified by an unique identifier named ***objectID***.
 The ***objectID*** is a UUID (NSString).
 ```
 NSLog(@"Object identifier : %@", car1.objectID);
 ```

-Compatible Objective-C Types
+Compatibility with Objective-C Types
 -----------------------------
-SQPersist is compatible with the following Objective-c types :
+SQPersist is compatible with the following Objective-C types :
 * ***NSString*** -> become ***TEXT*** into SQLite database
 * ***NSNumber*** -> become ***REAL*** into SQLite database
 * ***NSDecimalNumber*** -> become ***REAL*** into SQLite database